 In addition, such tools also automatically complete certain repetitive tasks that don’t require as much creativity or expertise, which further speeds up the project.

-3. In a Software Development Life Cycle, Say ‘No’ To Unnecessary Features
+3. Say ‘No’ To Unnecessary Features

 Every time a brand requests a new feature to be added to their custom software, they inevitably prolong the development process.